National frameworks to address hate crime in the Czech Republic

 There is both a general victim support system and a specific support system for hate crime victims in the Czech Republic.
 Czech law recognizes hate crime victims as victims with specific needs.

 Hate crime victims may receive support, including information, from the Probation and Mediation Service, which has offices in major cities.
-Counsellors for crime victims provide support at Probation and Mediation Service centers in 30 locations.
+Counsellors for crime victims provide support at Probation and Mediation Service centres in 30 locations.
 They offer help and advice, legal information, psychosocial support, mediation between the victim and the offender, and restorative family group conferences (especially in cases of children and juvenile offenders).
 They also mediate agreements on compensation for damages and agreements on mutual settlement of relationships.
-The employees of the Probation and Mediation Service also help crime victims develop an impact statements and request financial assistance.
+The employees of the Probation and Mediation Service also help crime victims develop impact statements and request financial assistance.

 Legal advice can be sought from attorneys registered with the Ministry of Justice.
 Civil society organizations (CSOs) that provide victim support are also required to register at the Ministry.
 The existing system ensures that registered providers offer quality services and have access to funding.
 Registered service providers can perform social services and provide legal information.
 Such providers also offer legal representation, but the cost is not covered by the State.
 The In IUSTITIA CSO delivers support to hate crime victims and receives funding on an annual basis from both the Ministry of Justice and the Ministry of Social Affairs.